 Families of SMA funds and directs the leading SMA research programs to develop a treatment and cure for the disease.
 The successful results and progress that the organization has delivered, from basic research to drug discovery to clinical trials, provide real hope for families and patients impacted by the disease.
-The charity has invested over $55 million in research and has been involved in funding half of all the ongoing novel drug programs for SMA.
+The charity has invested over $55 million in research and has been involved in funding almost two thirds of all the ongoing novel drug programs for SMA.

 Families of Spinal Muscular Atrophy is dedicated to creating a treatment and cure by: - Funding and advancing a comprehensive research program; - Supporting SMA families through networking, information and services; - Improving care for all SMA patients; - Educating health professionals and the public about SMA; - Enlisting government support for SMA; - Embracing all touched by SMA in a caring community.
 Our vision is a world where Spinal Muscular Atrophy is treatable and curable.